 Axel was 15 years when he decided to quit playing with friends at local pitches.
 He got the opportunity to go professional with Standard Liège thanks to an opportunity he got from the Royal Belgian Football Association funding.
 The buildup to his involvement with Standard Liège is explained below.

-Axel Witsel Childhood Story Plus Untold Biography Facts –Career in Summary
+Axel Witsel Childhood Biography Facts -Career in Summary:

 I was always like that, guiding the ball ever since I was a kid — I love to hold the ball and shield it. it’s one of my strong sides — knowing how to use my body was always my style.